 Cybercriminals primarily launch phishing attacks through email messages and web pages.
 However, cybercriminals today are also conducting mobile phishing to take advantage of the fact that people are spending more and more time on their phones.
 In fact, in 2022, there was a 50% increase in mobile phishing threats compared to the previous year.

 As the name implies, mobile phishing targets smartphones, tablets, and other mobile devices by launching the following types of phishing attacks:

 - Smishing – uses SMS or text messages

-- Vishing – uses voice calls and emails
+- Vishing – uses voice calls and mails

 - App-based phishing – uses Facebook Messenger, WhatsApp, LinkedIn, and other apps